What Are The 9 Best Performance Upgrades For My MINI Cooper?

 - Full floating rotors where the hats are separate and of different materials to aide in heat dissipation

 Since the front brake perform a great majority of the braking, a rear big brake upgrade is not necessary.
 A simple rear brake pad upgrade is sufficient to balance the braking between front big brake kit and rear stock brakes.
 The downside is the cost of the big brake kit and most stock wheels do not have enough clearance to fit over big brake kits.
 You will most likely need spacers or different wheels altogether.
 (See Mini Cooper Big Brake Kits Application Guide.)

-Brake Fluids - Mini recommends you replace brake fluids ever two years.
+MINI recommends you replace brake fluids ever two years.
 This is because brake fluid is hygroscopic or it attracts water.
 Water in the brake fluid will eventually damage the ABS controller, unless you change your fluid regularly.
-The Mini uses standard DOT4 Brake Fluid.
+The MINI uses standard DOT4 Brake Fluid.

 - Ate Performance Brake Fluid - Very Good

 So, when you press on your accelerator – you’ll immediately know it, rather than wait for the normal “pedal lag".
 No more delayed response.
 No more sluggish acceleration...instead, you get the immediate feeling of POWER!
 (Check out How Sprint Booster Works in Your MINI Cooper)

 FINAL COMMENTS ON PERFORMANCE UPGRADES

 When considering performance upgrades, always have in mind your goals or what you wish to accomplish with the upgrades - whether it's horsepower, suspension, control or handling.
 What end results do you seek with the upgrades?
 If you contact us, this will help us make the best recommendations to match your goals.
 Your budget and application will also narrow down the choices.

 Even if you purchase a 'Stage Kit' with several components, it is always best to add one item at a time.
 This will help you understand which upgrades made what changes to your MINI.